Discover Puglia Food, Wine & Culture Tour (September 1-9, 2026)

 Day to Day Itinerary

-Day 1: Sunday, September 27, 2026: Arrival in Lecce
+Day 1: Tuesday, September 1, 2026: Arrival in Puglia

-DAY 6: Friday, October 2, 2026: Polignano a Mare
+Day 2: Wednesday, September 2, 2026: Polignano a Mare

 Today we’ll travel to the striking town of Polignano a Mare.
 This picturesque village, known for its dramatic cliffs, affords stunning panoramas of the Adriatic Sea.
 At the port, we’ll embark on a boat to explore the sea caves hidden underneath the town.
 As the boat ducks in and out of the caves, imagine the centuries of smugglers who used them to hide their goods.
 On this boat trip, there will be a chance for a swim for those who would like to take a dip in the crystal blue waters of the Adriatic.